CatharinaStoltenberg/add-on-effects/README.md

 This R code is part of the supplementary material to the paper “Add-On Regimes and Their Relevance for Quantifying the Effects of Opioid-Sparing Treatments.”

-The code was used to estimate opioid-sparing effects of NSAIDs in a cohort of Norwegian trauma patients, using national registry data.
+The code was used to estimate opioid-sparing effects of supplementing opioid treatments with nonsteroidal anti-inflammatory drugs (NSAIDs), in a cohort of Norwegian trauma patients, using national registry data.

 More generally, the code can be used to estimate add-on effects—defined as the average causal effect of implementing one intervention (e.g., NSAID treatment) whenever another event occurs (e.g., opioid treatment) during a treatment period—on an outcome of interest (e.g., subsequent opioid use).

-This folder contains two R scripts:
+This folder contains two \texttt{R} scripts:
-- gformula.R: estimates the add-on effect using a g-formula estimator (as described in Section 7 of the main paper)
+- \texttt{gformula.R}: Implements estimation of the add-on effect using a g-formula estimator.
+The results presented in Section 7 of the main article are based on this script.
-- IPW.R: estimates the add-on effect using an inverse probability weighted (IPW) estimator
+- \texttt{IPW.R}: Implements estimation of the add-on effect using an inverse probability weighting (IPW) estimator.

 ## Data